 The project study limits encompass the segment of SR-91 from west of the junction of SR-57 and SR-91 in the City of Anaheim in Orange County, to east of the junction of SR-91 and I-15 in the City of Corona in Riverside County.
-The freeway segment is approximately 20.3 miles long, and includes approximately 12.7 miles within Orange County and approximately 7.6 miles within Riverside County.
+The freeway segment is approximately 20.3 miles long, and includes 12.7 miles within Orange County and 7.6 miles within Riverside County.

-Traffic Conditions Summary
+Existing Traffic Conditions Summary

-A review of traffic conditions in the Corridor indicates that the existing carrying capacity of the facility is inadequate to accommodate current and future peak demand volumes, and that Level of Service (LOS) F prevails in the peak direction during the entire peak period, where LOS F is defined as the worst freeway operating condition and is defined as a density of more than 45 passenger cars/lane/mile.
+A review of traffic conditions in the Corridor indicates that the existing capacity of the facility is inadequate to accommodate current and future peak demand volumes.
+Level of Service (LOS) F prevails in the peak direction during the entire peak period.
+The definition of LOS F is a density of more than 45 passenger cars/lane/mile and the worst freeway operating condition.
 The results also indicate that there are several physical conditions that contribute to unacceptable traffic queues.
-The following list summarizes the deficiencies identified along the SR-91 corridor: